 Although relying solely on internal resources during the implementation process can bring costs down in the beginning, it could cost you dearly in the long run.
 Software vendors/consultants are generally far better equipped than in-house personnel to manage the implementation process because they have been there, done that and are capable of completing implementation tasks on time and on budget.
 The ideal consultant is one who is well versed in CMMS/EAM implementation, maintenance best practices, and your industry.

 Many implementation methodologies focus on going live with the system in the shortest amount of time possible, but if a system is implemented with minimal training, maintenance technicians may not feel comfortable and confident using it.
 It’s ideal to invest in your software vendor’s training services to lower the learning curve and provide each user with role-based training that helps them do their jobs more efficiently.

 7. Continuously evaluate the system after implementation

 Conduct system evaluation on a regular basis after implementation to evaluate the effectiveness of your CMMS and get maximum value from your investment.
 You could use a bench marking tool to determine how well your CMMS is supporting your maintenance process and identify ways to enhance your current use of the system.

-If you want your CMMS implementation to be a success story, it’s critical to partner with the right software vendor.
+Make sure you’re avoiding CMMS failure by partnering with the right software vendor.
 DPSI’s Professional Services Team supports your maintenance department through all phases of the CMMS/EAM implementation process to ensure that you’re able to make the most of our software.
 Contact us today to learn more about avoiding CMMS failure, or for more information about our services or to sign up for a free trial.